CUBESAT-AMSAT-TECNUN/CUBESAT-AMSAT/JUAN/README.md

 # CUBESAT-AMSAT - JUAN LACOSTA
-Creation of a Cubesat - Amsat following Alan Johnston's instructions (https://github.com/alanbjohnston/CubeSatSim).

-In this Github you will find the diferent versions of the Cubesat: starting from the original Cubesat of Alan Johnston and then being modified by me.
+In this Github you will find my version of the CubeSat.
+All the boards were built and tested and the structure of the CubeSat is already assembled.
+All the instructions and material needed will be saved here.

+Mi objective is to build the CubeSat, send all the data and receive the telemetry correctly and study the maximum transmission distance.